Understanding Virginia Trespassing Laws

 Legal Right: Demonstrating a legal right to be on the property is a strong defense.
 Certain activities, like labor organizing or participating in legal unions, are protected by Virginia law.
 The First Amendment offers protection for free expression activities.

 These defenses can be crucial in achieving a favorable outcome in your trespassing case.
-To explore your defense options for your trespassing case, contact us today for a consultation with our experienced legal team at Scrofano Law, PC.
+To explore your defense options for your trespassing case, contact us today for a consultation with our experienced legal team at Scrofano Law PC.

 If you were found guilty of trespassing, an attorney can assess your case to see if it qualifies for record expungement in DC.